 The data in the Public Raw Events feature class have been analyzed to eliminate geospatial or information content errors, but otherwise represent the full account of acceptable data processed for LANDFIRE.
-These data may include multiple perimeters for the same event and a high degree of overlap between events within a single year.
+These data may include multiple perimeters for the same event and a high degree of overlap between events within a single calendar year or fiscal year.
 Examples of the former include the same management activity or disturbance event reported by multiple agencies or individuals.
-Examples of the latter include locations in which multiple management activities and/or natural disturbances occurred within the same year.
+Examples of the latter include locations in which multiple management activities and/or natural disturbances occurred within the same calendar year or fiscal year.